MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/endswithoperator.md

 For better performance, when there are two operators that do the same task, use the case-sensitive one.
 For example, use `endswith_cs`, not `endswith`.

-For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`. `has` works faster than `endswith`.
+For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`;`has` works faster than `endswith`.
 For more information, see [Query best practices](best-practices.md).